SECURIoTESIGN/SECURIoTESIGN/SecD4CLOUDMOBILEv1.1/requirements/accountability.md

 ### 2. MITM Attacks

 In this type of attack, an attacker attempts to intrude on a mail exchange or continuous message between two users or clients of a cloud-based mobile application (client-server).

+### 3. VM Escape

+This type of attack occurs whenever an application escapes the VM and obtains control over the VMM, as it escalates its VM privileges to root level.
+The malicious application accesses the host machine, bypassing the hypervisor.